eshaan007/Football-Formation-Classifier/README.md

-# classify-football-formation
+# Football Formation Classifier

-This repo is an implementation of Müller-Budack's method for classification football team formation using player positional data (in progress).
+This is an implementation of Müller-Budack's method for classification football team formation using player positional data.

 ## References
 1. E. Müller-Budack et al., "'Does 4-4-2 exist?' -- An Analytics Approach to Understand and Classify Football Team Formations in Single Match Situations" (2019) arXiv:1910.00412 [[link](https://arxiv.org/abs/1910.00412)].